Schaeffler applies cookies to secure an optimal use. With the further use of this website you accept the application of cookies. More Information

 The Schaeffler Group had EUR 11,537 m in total assets as at December 31, 2017 (prior year: EUR 11,564 m).

 in € millions

-Current liabilities increased by EUR 438 m to EUR 3,206 m (prior year: EUR 3,206 m) as at December 31, 2017.
+Current liabilities increased by EUR 107 m to EUR 3,313 m (prior year: EUR 3,206 m) as at December 31, 2017.
 The increase was largely attributable to higher trade payables, partially offset by reductions in other provisions and in restructuring provisions.

 The Schaeffler Group’s significant off-balance sheet commitments include obligations under operating rental and lease agreements and contingent liabilities.
-The Schaeffler Group’s obligations under non-cancellable operating rental and lease agreements totaled EUR 123 m at December 31, 2016 (prior year: EUR 126 m); obligations under finance leases were insignificant.
+The Schaeffler Group’s obligations under noncancellable operating rental and lease agreements totaled EUR 133 m at December 31, 2017 (prior year: EUR 123 m); obligations under finance leases were insignificant.